odennav/server-health-monitoring-observability/README.md

 This project is intended to simulate automated monitoring and observability of Cellusys machines(linux servers) running CentOS by retrieving information on system utilization (CPU, Memory, Disk) with Bash and Python.

-Linux servers are classified as:
+The Linux servers are classified as:

 - Central servers
 - Message processors

 Ansible is used to setup deployment of resurce monitoring scripts in all central servers and message processors.

-Payload messages are sent to Slack channel to view current usage of system resources.
+System resource usage messages are sent to a Slack channel for real-time observability of resources.

 # Getting Started